Simulation HELPS Center Faculty and Staff

-Dr. Yury Khelemsky is an Instructor in Anesthesiology at Mount Sinai Medical Center where he works as an anesthesiologist and pain medicine specialist.
+Dr. Yury Khelemsky is an Instructor in Anesthesiology at Mount Sinai Health System where he works as an anesthesiologist and pain medicine specialist.

 Dr. Khelemsky received his medical degree from Jefferson Medical College in Philadelphia.
-Following an internship in internal medicine at St. Luke's Roosevelt Hospital Center, Dr. Khelemsky completed his training in Anesthesiology at Mount Sinai Medical Center.
+Following an internship in internal medicine at St. Luke's Roosevelt Hospital Center, Dr. Khelemsky completed his training in Anesthesiology at Mount Sinai Health System.
 After residency he pursued a fellowship in interventional pain medicine at NY Presbyterian Hospital Center/Weill Cornell Medical Center, Memorial Sloan-Kettering Cancer Center, and Hospital for Special Surgery.

 As a resident, Dr. Khelemsky planned and executed simulation based curricula for medical students rotating in anesthesiology and those completing their physiology coursework.
 Now, in addition to teaching medical students and residents, Dr. Khelemsky is pioneering a simulation-based curriculum for multidisciplinary pain management fellows.